chesorwell/business/GIVEN.md

   8. B2C has higher chore rate.
 You constantly need to get new users to at least stay on the flow.
   9. B2C has weaker moat against VC competitors and big companies.
 It's more "Winner Takes All" game.
   10. In B2C you need more polished UX/UI.
 In B2B they'll pay as long as you solve their problem.
+  11. You can solve YOUR "B2C" itches way more efficiently when you keep business and hobbies separate.
 - **LONG($600k/$3M) vs SHORT($160k) term goals**
   My long-term dream is to build and sell businesses, even after I achieved Financial Freedom.
 And to get there in best and most robust way is to start small but in the right direction.
 So my current goal is to at least break even every year (≈$160k per year personally), but most importantly guaranteeing that I am doing the most important things - building my business.
 Otherwise I would have to return to work for someone else, which is absolute waste of my time and life.
 This is the absolute first and minimal step.
 After I achieved that I am going to reinvest all the profit into my business until I can scale and exit it, buying Financial Freedom (business is sold for ≈$3M or generates ≈$600k in profit with me working there less than 10 hours per week) and being ready for the next Business Challenge.